PipedreamHQ/pipedream/docs/docs/components/api/README.md

 **Example**

-Following is an example source that demonstrates how to capture user input via a prop and emit it on each event.
+Following is an example source that demonstrates how to capture user input via a prop and emit it on each event:

 ```javascript
 module.exports = {